Mrinalini02/Practical-ML/README.md

 # Practical-ML
 ## Introduction
-People like to quantify how much of their activities instead of how well.
+People like to quantify how much of their activities they are doing instead of how well they are doing.
 The goal of this project is to use data from accelerometers on the belt, forearm, arm and dumbell of 6 participants.

 ## Link to my HTML Analysis